Nouzan/positions/README.md

 ## Getting Started

-1. Firstly, add `positions` as a dependency of your project.
+1. Add `positions` as a dependency of your project.

 ```toml
 [dependencies]